|Preview of Stamps Catalogue CD : VOLUME 1|

 Third forgery of Album Weeds (stamps with no value-indication):

 The third forgery for the stamps without value indication of 'Album Weeds' can easily be detected by the background pattern.
 A coloured outline can be found all around the stamp, then a white space and then a wave-like pattern.
-I've seen two different types of these forgeries (see images above), I've been told that the second type (maybe the first type aswell) is made by the forger Oneglia.
+I've seen two different types of these forgeries (see images above), I've been told that all these types were made by the forger Oneglia.
 The genuine stamps don't have this pattern.
 Similar forgeries were made for Trinidad (in many colours) and Barbados:

 (Mauritius forgery next to similar forgeries of Trinidad and Barbados)